 I’ve been trying different sources for LED lights on board since 2005 and have gone through several different types.
-For the past 3 years I have settled on LED assemblies sold by SuperBrightleds.
-We’ve settled on only those assemblies that have on board regulators as they seem to be flicker free, do not suffer from periodic diode burnout, and are extremely reliable.
+There have been several alternate sources for these LEDS but the sources seem to come and go on a regular basis.
+I’ve settled on LED assemblies sold by SuperBrightleds.
+We use only those assemblies that have on board regulators so they are not polarity sensitive (important on older boats) as they seem to be flicker free, do not suffer from periodic diode burnout, and are extremely reliable.
 We replaced the lamps in our overhead salon lights with this style LED assembly over 3 years ago and have yet to have even one fail.

 We prefer the Warm White assemblies as the light output is not harsh and has just a slight bit of yellow tint.

 Once the electrical connection was made, I used 3 thicknesses of 3M double sided tape on the inside edges of the upper and lower portions of the fixture to hold the circuit board in place.
 We also used these assemblies in the small smoked white plastic fixtures under the ledges in the berths and the head.